 To get out of your bubble and collaborate with like-minded people in music, Bandbasher’s Connection tool makes it easy.
-Simply log in, and use the search bar at the top to look for vocation (singer, rapper, guitarist, producer, etc.), skill (songwriting, tracking, mixing, etc.), and even location.
-You’ll be able to view their skins and social connections, check out their work, and chat about ideas.
+Simply log in, and use the search bar at the top to look for a vocation (singer, rapper, guitarist, producer, etc.), skill (songwriting, tracking, mixing, etc.), and even location.
+You’ll be able to view their skins and social connections, check out their work and chat about ideas.

 . . .

 Follow these tips, avoid the burnout, and continue your artist development to reach your career goals.